Skip to main content

 Identity Matching

 Identity matching (IdM) constitute a fundamental prerequisite for the realization of cross-border access to digital services.
-On this page, you will find information about what IdM is and what NOBID does to solve IdM between the Nordic and Baltic countries in its IdM Projects.
+On this page, you will find information about what IdM is and what NOBID does to solve IdM in the Nordic-Baltic region.

 Created: 03.
 February 2025 Last modified: 17.
 March 2025